 Dimensions: 201 x 113 x 32 mm | Compatibility: Nvidia GeForce, AMD Radeon | Noise Level: 23.5 – 25 dBA | Fan Size: 1x 92 mm | Fan Speed: Up to 1500 rpm

 NZXT is one of the world’s most renowned PC part makers right now.
 They make some of the best and most high-end products out there.
-The PC casings of NZXT are some of the world’s finest and sought after ones.
+The PC casings of NZXT are some of the world’s finest and sought-after ones.
 NZXT has invested its powers towards the issues of cooling as well and they have some great products out there.
 Their RGB fans are some of the best and now we get their very popular NZXT Kraken G12, this is a liquid cooler with great aesthetics (which is to be expected).

-The NZXT Kraken G12 is a mounting kit with a very low-price tag.
+The NZXT Kraken G12 is a mounting kit with a very low price tag.
 Turning it into an AIO liquid cooler is however expensive.
 You need to buy a separate AIO cooler from one of the many Kraken X series coolers.
 About 30 different coolers can be attached with the G12.
 This gives customers a wide array of options when choosing the AIO cooler you want to attach to your GPU.

 The biggest con by far is the high price that you need to complete your AIO GPU cooler when you buy the Kraken G12 mounting kit.
 As far as performance goes it will not be wrong to say that this is the best thermally performing GPU cooler out there.
 NZXT has lived up to its reputation and produced another high-level cooler though the premium price may make people hesitant about the product.
 For the NZXT loyalist, this is the best AIO Mount for GPU Cooler.

 3. ID-Cooling Frostflow 120 VGA